Encoding complex-balanced thermalization in quantum circuits

 \section{Abstract}

-We propose a protocol for effectively implementing complex-balanced thermalization via Markovian processes on a quantum-circuit platform that couples the system with engineered reservoir qubits.
-The non-orthogonality of qubit eigenstates facilitates non-uniform heating through a modified Kubo-Martin-Schwinger relation, while simultaneously supports amplification-dissipation dynamics by violating microscopic time-reversibility.
-This offers a new approach to realizing out-of-equilibrium states at given temperatures.
-We show two applications of this platform: temporally-correlated dichromatic emission and Liouvillian exception point protected quantum synchronization at finite temperatures, both of which are challenging to achieve with conventional thermal reservoirs.
+Non-Markovian dynamics in open quantum systems often invalidates the complex-balanced thermalization framework, hindering predictive control of quantum simulation platforms designed to prepare out-of-equilibrium states at prescribed temperatures.
+We resolve this bottleneck by engineering reservoir qubits as modular microscopic units coupled to a target quantum system and constructing a quantum-circuit platform that enforces strictly Markovian complex-balanced thermalization.
+The platform exploits the non-orthogonality of reservoir qubit eigenstates to drive inhomogeneous heating through a modified Kubo-Martin-Schwinger relation, and uses tunable microscopic time-reversibility breaking to generate amplification-dissipation dynamics.
+We demonstrate two applications: temporally correlated dichromatic emission and Liouvillian exceptional-point-protected quantum synchronization at finite temperatures, displaying predictive control over out-of-equilibrium state preparation.

-High-fidelity quantum manipulation techniques are crucial for implementing quantum computation and quantum simulations~\cite{Georgescu_2014, Eisert_2015, Fauseweh_2024}.
-Recent extensive efforts have been made for realizing fascinating complex balances (CBs) in quantum devices~\cite{Craven2017, Craven2018, Maier2019, Wang_2022, Biehs_2023, Wang2023}, which lead to out-of-equilibrium states (OESs) resembling those observed in studies of kinetic systems~\cite{Horn_1972, Feinberg_1972}, persistent directed flows~\cite{Caloz_2018, Gnesotto2018, Martnez_2019, Yu_2024}, scattering states~\cite{Shi2015}, dissipative synchronizations~\cite{Manzano2013, Koppenhofer2020, Schmolke2022}, and active networks~\cite{Lynn2021, Nartallo_Kaluarachchi_2024, Monti2025, Gladrow2016, Battle2016}.
-However, due to the intricate structures of quantum devices and a limited understanding of the microscopic origins of CBs, achieving predictable and precise manipulations for generating OESs remains a big challenge.
+High-fidelity quantum manipulation is a prerequisite for scalable quantum computation and quantum simulations~\cite{Georgescu_2014, Eisert_2015, Fauseweh_2024}.
+Recent efforts have sought to realize complex balances (CBs) in quantum devices~\cite{Craven2017, Craven2018, Maier2019, Wang_2022, Biehs_2023, Wang2023}, which lead to out-of-equilibrium states (OESs) resembling those observed in studies of kinetic systems~\cite{Horn_1972, Feinberg_1972}, persistent directed flows~\cite{Caloz_2018, Gnesotto2018, Martnez_2019, Yu_2024}, scattering states~\cite{Shi2015}, dissipative synchronizations~\cite{Manzano2013, Koppenhofer2020, Schmolke2022}, and active networks~\cite{Lynn2021, Nartallo_Kaluarachchi_2024, Monti2025, Gladrow2016, Battle2016}.
+Despite these advances, the intricate structures of quantum devices and limited microscopic understanding of CB formation have prevented the predictable, on-demand generation of target OESs.